 Note: Members are strongly urged to provide non-real-time metadata to the WMO Radar Database for all of their weather radars, including those from which observational data are not exchanged.

-2.7.5 Incident management
+2.7.5

-Note: The Manual on the WMO Integrated Global Observing System, section 2.4.5, contains provisions for Members in relation to the management of incidents that interrupt the normal operation of their observing systems by reducing availability and quality of observational data.

 2.7.5.1 Members who exchange weather radar observational data shall report any major incidents they detect to international recipients of observational data, and shall state when such incidents have been resolved, in accordance with the incident management systems under WIGOS.